Varga Studio

-In addition, Varga worked on many early advertisements for Butterfinger featuring The Simpsons, as well as music videos of The Simpsons such as "Do The Bartman" and "Deep Deep Trouble".
+In addition, Varga worked on many early advertisements for Butterfinger featuring The Simpsons, as well as music videos of The Simpsons such as "Do the Bartman" and "Deep, Deep Trouble".
 They were subcontracted for these specials so that the regular Simpsons studios like AKOM, Rough Draft Studios, and Anivision were not burdened with extra work and could concentrate on animating full episodes.

 From 2000, the studio produced cartoons as a subcontractor to Varga Holdings, which was established at the time, and to its owner, Varga Holdings Ltd., which was registered in the United Kingdom.
-The 2002 Mr. Bean cartoon series reached nearly four million views at its premiere in the UK.
+The 2002 Mr. Bean cartoon series reached nearly four million views at its premiere on ITV1 in the UK.
 The production cost was more than six million dollars.

+Varga Studios Budapest worked on the pilot of the Animated Credits, (1999) and Varga Holdings later in 2002–2004.